Amitminer/TimerAPI/README.md

 - Schedule repeating tasks with `TimerAPI::repeat`.
 - Schedule delayed repeating tasks with `TimerAPI::repeatWait`.
 - Cancel all scheduled tasks with `TimerAPI::killall`.
+- Manage cooldowns for players with the CooldownAPI.
 ## Usage

 ### Scheduling Delayed Tasks